4.b.2. Light curve and gravitational lensing effect

 Kinetic energy = m0 [ ½ v²/c² +3/8 v4/c4+5/16 v6/c6+...]

-To these effects, relevant equation of global mass should not include the simplification made for classical kinetic energy in the series development of Taylor’s theorem, since second term in the parenthesis becomes significant for speeds similar to speed of light.
+To these effects, the relevant equation of global mass should not include the simplification made for classical kinetic energy in the seriesdevelopment of Taylor’s theorem, since the second term in the parenthesis becomes significant for speeds similar to the speed of light.

 As a good Einsotro, at this point I asked a Mensa friend who was studying Exact Sciences at university.
 He answered that he did not feel like calculating third derivatives.
 I can understand him, of course, and even though he is still my friend.

-Apart from pleasant anecdotes, only the terms corresponding to function derivatives in the expansion of Taylor’s series are valid as long as said derivatives exist; in other words, as long as they are different from zero.
-In general, mathematically in the preceding equality the last valid term calculus collects the eliminated terms.
+Apart from amusing anecdotes, only the terms corresponding to function derivatives in the expansion of Taylor’s series are valid as long as said derivatives exist; in other words, as long as they are different from zero.
+In general, mathematically in the preceding equality, the last valid term calculus collects the eliminated terms.